-The way that you end the letter is just as important as the information that comes before.
+The way that you end a letter of appreciation is just as important as the information that comes before.

 - To finish the letter, you want to write a sentence or two to wish the person continued success and thank him or her again for their efforts.

-- In the case of a thank you letter to a customer, you want to invite the recipient to contact you or your company for future needs.
+- In the case of a thank you letter to a customer, be sure to invite the recipient to contact you or your company for future needs.

 - When sending a letter to a coworker or your boss, be sure to mention that you look forward to continuing to work with the person.